Hostess At Heart

 My favorite thing about this meal is that it’s simple enough for weeknight dinners but it’s elegant enough with big juicy delicious shrimp you can serve it to company with no guilt!

 The other added bonus is you can totally customize this meal to whatever you have on hand.
-I used green beans and potatoes, but you can make it with whatever vegetables you have on hand.
+I used green beans and potatoes, but you can make them with whatever vegetables you have on hand.

 Simple Spice mix for Shrimp

 This spice mix is actually an adaptation of my pork seasoning mix.
 It has paprika, celery salt, sugar, onion powder and mustard powder in it.
-The only difference is I swapped out lemon peel for lime and gave you an individual measurement versus having a bunch to use on other things like pork ribs, burgers and chicken breasts.
+The only difference is I swapped out lemon peel for lime and gave you an individual measurement versus having a bunch to use on other things like pork ribs, burgers, and chicken breasts.

 Don’t want to take the time to mix up the spice mix I have in here?
 Use one you already have on hand like any of the following: